 A new type of UV-curable PDMS coating was formulated and characterized in this invention.
 Preliminary investigations have shown that the surface is hydrophobic and films are softer than that obtained from unmodified polyester.
 The basis of this invention is in the synthesis of novel unsaturated polyester compositions containing poly-dimethyl-siloxane (PDMS) by mixing these polyesters with co-reactants and photoinitiators, and curing the compounds using either visible or UV light to form coatings having low surface energy.
-Applications include marine, packaging materials, protective wood coatings, anti-graffiti coatings, easy clean coatings and release coatings.
-The uniqueness and importance of this invention pertains to its novel siloxane-modied unsaturated polyesters, UV curable technology (so no oxygen inhibition), low siloxane (cost effective), and solvent free nature.
+Applications include marine, packaging materials, protective wood coatings, anti-graffiti coatings, easy-clean coatings, and release coatings.
+The uniqueness and importance of this invention pertains to its novel siloxane-modified unsaturated polyesters, UV curable technology (so no oxygen inhibition), low siloxane (cost-effective), and solvent-free nature.

 This invention pertains to novel siloxane-urethane coatings that were developed from unique single-end-functional siloxane polymers.
 These reaction siloxanes are incorporated into polyurethane coatings and result in coatings having low surface energy but good adhesion and mechanical properties.

-This invention pertains to the preparation of two-component polyurethane coating formulation comprising: an epoxy functional binder, and a blended curing component (having one sol-gel and one amine cross-linker.
+This invention pertains to the preparation of a two-component polyurethane coating formulation comprising: an epoxy-functional binder, and a blended curing component (having one sol-gel and one amine cross-linker.

 This invention involves the preparation of a novel coating composition comprising a glycidyl carbamate functional resin, an aromatic epoxy resin, and a polyamine cross-linker.
 This coating formulation with the aromatic epoxy resin has improved corrosion resistance over coatings that do not contain the aromatic epoxy resin.

-NDSU inventors have developed polymer films and additives that can be used in polymer films such as polyol photosensitizers, carrier gas UV laser ablation sensitizers and other additives that can be used in preparation of such carrier films.
+NDSU inventors have developed polymer films and additives that can be used in polymer films such as polyol photosensitizers, carrier gas UV laser ablation sensitizers, and other additives that can be used in the preparation of such carrier films.

 Proprietary and novel, silicone-based compounds (and methods for synthesis), some of which incorporate tethered biocide moieties (for marine applications), have been developed that can be used in coating formulations to prevent or reduce fouling by marine life and related substances on ship surfaces.